 Students are selected for both the Year 7 and Year 8 Literacy Program after extensive testing of their literacy skills.
-At Year 7, students complete On Demand literacy tests in the first few weeks of the year, while at Year 8 students' Year 7 NAPLAN and On Demand data is reviewed.
 Classroom teachers are also consulted, with school assessments used to add another data snapshot to the students' profile.
 Once all the data is collated and analysed, students with specific literacy needs are identified.